MansiB9/Aws-Cloud-Cost-Optimization/README.md

-# Cost Optimization on AWS Cloud - Identifying Stale Resources
+# AWS Cloud Cost Optimization - Identifying Stale Resources

 ## Introduction
 Optimizing costs on AWS is crucial for managing cloud expenses efficiently.
 This project focuses on identifying and removing stale **Elastic Block Store (EBS) snapshots** that are no longer associated with any active EC2 instances, thereby reducing unnecessary storage costs.